cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/enforce-2fa.md

 1. Under **Enforce Two-Factor Authentication (2FA)**, turn on the toggle.
 1. In the overlay that appears, confirm your action.

-Users who haven't yet configured 2FA on their account get an email notification.
-They must enable 2FA upon their next sign-in.
+Users get an email notification to enable 2FA.
+They must enable 2FA upon their next sign with their email and password.

-As an Organization Owner who enforces 2FA, you see an overlay prompting you to [enable 2FA](/platform-deep-dive/cobalt-account/account-settings/#enable-two-factor-authentication)—if you haven't already.

 {{< alert title="Tip" color="primary" >}}
 {{% 2fa-see-troubleshooting %}}